sevensolutions/nomad-iis/README.md

 ## 🎁 How to build Release version

-Run the *Release.pubxml* publish profile from Visual Studio.
+Run the *Release.pubxml* or *ReleaseWithMgmtApi.pubxml* publish profile from Visual Studio.
 This will create a single binary exe called *nomad_iis.exe*.

 ## 🚧 TODOs and Known Issues